availproject/avail-light/src/api/v2/README.md

 Submits application data to the avail network.\
 In case of `data` transaction, data transaction is created, signed and submitted.\
-In case of `extrinsic`, externaly created and signed transaction is submitted.
+In case of `extrinsic`, externally created and signed transaction is submitted.
 Only one field is allowed per request.\
 Both `data` and `extrinsic` has to be encoded using base64 encoding.

 Request: